udel-cbcb/iPTMnetR/docs/_coverpage.md

 # iPTMnetR <small>0.1</small>

-> A R client library for iPTMnet database
+> R client library for iPTMnet database

 * Simple, lightweight and easy to use